Saa Boo Three: Rules

+Variations

+A similar practice is done in the Indian subcontinent known as pugan pugayee or pugam pugai, in which a group of three players is randomly chosen, and they are asked to face one of their hands either up or down; if a player faces their hand in the opposite way of the other two players, they are eliminated, and the process repeats until one of the players in the final group of three faces their hand in the opposite way of the other two players, at which point they are selected as the winner of the process.
+In China, the same game is called "black and white".
+In Indonesia, a similar practice is known as hom-pim-pa, which involves a mantra from Sanskrit.

 Advantages

 This is the cheapest mode of tossing in any sport without causing any misunderstandings among the players.
 It usually takes less than a minute to perform.
 It can be particularly useful if a singles competition involves more than 7 people.
 Though it has been used in team competitions it is popular only with singles competition.
 This is not only used as selecting a team to play first, but it is also played simply as an interesting game.
 It is not used by most people to choose the team as they think this is childish.
 But they do not know the enjoyment of this game.
 Most of the people prefer tossing.
 But children usually use this method to play and select the outer.